I am a licensed psychologist and social worker. I have memberships in:

 I find Positive Psychology useful in highlighting the specific types of communication styles which enhance our relationships.
 This model also draws upon theories of mindfulness

-Another set of theories which inform my practice are Attachment Theory and Psychodynamic Theory.
+Another set of theories which inform my practice are Attachment Theory, Trauma Theory and Psychodynamic Theory.
 These approaches facilitate understanding the significance of unconscious processes and how they serve to sabotage “logical” solutions to the obstacles and challenges we encounter.
 These theories emphasize the centrality of interdependence in human relationships.

+My approach to treatment is individual and broad based.
+I do not believe that one size fits all and prefer to work collaboratively.
 I am thoroughly grounded in theories which aid me in understanding human nature and behaviour and have been described as insightful and pragmatic.
 I am an open and straightforward person who counsels in a manner where interpretations are shared and jointly constructed.
 My approach to therapy is very interactive within a safe, confidential and authentic relationship.
 My goal is to help people close the gap between where they are right now and where they want to be.

 Credentials